The basis of this scheme was originally developed by Lars Wirzenius et al for Obnam.

 already been stored in the remote.

 Different encrypted remotes need to be able to each use different ciphers.
-Allowing multiple ciphers to be used within a single remote would add a lot of complexity, so is not planned to be supported.
+Allowing multiple ciphers to be used within a single remote would add a lot of complexity, so is not supported.
 Instead, if you want a new cipher, create a new S3 bucket, or whatever.
 There does not seem to be much benefit to using the same cipher for two different encrypted remotes.

 remotes.log (see internals).
 When